bitfsd/FSACOCO/README.md

 ## How to send your dataset

-In order to solve the problem of transferring large files, we **recommend** https://airportal.cn for file upload.
+In order to solve the problem of transferring large files, we **recommend** https://airportal.cn (<2G) or https://pan.baidu.com/ (>2G) for file upload.
 Once the upload is completed, you need to manually send the download code to the e-mail address: bitfsd@163.com.

 ## Annotation Types